microsoft/dicom-server/tools/uploader-function/README.md

 | {resource-group-name} | The resource group you would like to place your function app in. |
 | {app-service-plan-name} | The app service plan you created in the previous step. |

-## 3. Grant permissions for function's managed identity
+## 3. Grant permissions for the function's managed identity

 The managed identity for the function needs the following permissions to execute.